 \section{Abstract}

 Reducing the bandwidth of speech is common practice in resource constrained environments like low-bandwidth speech transmission or low-complexity vocoding.
 We propose a lightweight and robust method for extending the bandwidth of wideband speech signals that is inspired by classical methods developed in the speech coding context.
-The resulting model has just $\sim 370$~K parameters and a complexity of $\sim 140$~MFLOPS (or $\sim 70$~MMACS).
-With a frame size of 10~ms and a lookahead of just 0.27~ms the model is well-suited for common wideband speech codecs.
+The resulting model has just $\sim$370~K parameters and a complexity of $\sim$140~MFLOPS (or $\sim$70~MMACS).
+With a frame size of 10~ms and a lookahead of only 0.27~ms, the model is well-suited for use with common wideband speech codecs.
 We evaluate the model's robustness by pairing it with the Opus SILK speech codec (1.5 release) and verify in a P.808 DCR listening test that it significantly improves quality from 6 to 12~kb/s.
 We also demonstrate that Opus 1.5 together with the proposed bandwidth extension at 9~kb/s meets the quality of 3GPP EVS at 9.6~kb/s and that of Opus 1.4 at 18~kb/s showing that the blind bandwidth extension can meet the quality of classical guided bandwidth extensions thus providing a way for backward-compatible quality improvement.